Useful information for beginners

 Bowls, clothing and footwear can be bought from B&H Midland, Melton Mowbray and The Bowls Shop in Nottingham.
 Other suppliers are Burton Bowls Centre and Shotbowl, Market Deeping.

-You should also note that items can be bought online from websites, i.e. Amazon and good quality second hand items can sometimes be found at Club level.
+You should also note that items can be bought online and good quality second hand items are available form the Club at much reduced prices.
+Please contact Lesley McAuliffe or Ann Burrow.

 BRUSH BOWLS CLUB SHIRT